dalibo/emaj/docs/en/contributing.rst

 Contributing to E-Maj Development
 =================================

-Contributions to the development and improvement of the **E-Maj** extension are welcome.
+**Contributions** to the development and improvement of the E-Maj extension are **welcome**.
 This page provides guidelines to make the contribution process easier.

 Building the E-Maj Environment
 -------------------------------